Abstract-X/xcept/README.md

 ```

 It looks pretty simple.
-Let's try to create an exception with arguments:
+Let's try to create exceptions with arguments:

 ```python3
 class Error(Exception):